By Meredith Duke

 - Rosemary Simple Sugar.
 Bring 1 cup of water to a boil.
 Add 2 cups of sugar and 3 or 4 rosemary sprigs.
 Stir until the sugar has dissolved (about 5 minutes).
 Remove from the heat.
 Remove the rosemary sprigs.
 Pour the simple sugar into a jar.
 To use, drizzle it on fresh fruit or add it to smoothies.
 Or, for something sweeter, drizzle it over a sponge cake, bundt cake, or angel food cake for a delicate twist.

-- Rosemary Jelly.
+- Rosemary Jelly or Jam.
 I’ve seen quite a few rosemary jelly recipes.
 Some require vinegar and others are just jellies with sugar (which I prefer).
 I’ll be making this rosemary jelly recipe soon.
 Try it on breads, chicken, fish or even lamb.

 - Rosemary Skewers.
 When grilling chicken (think kabobs), we used rosemary stems as skewers.
 The stems infused flavor into the chicken, plus the smoke from the grill was amazing.
 We’ll definitely do this again.